-These interim financial statements of Infrastrutture Wireless Italiane S.p.A. (hereinafter"INWIT", or the "Company") for the period from January 1, 2020 to September 30, 2022 (hereinafter the"Interim Financial Statements at September 30, 2022") were drawn up on the going concern assumption (for further details, see Note 2 "Accounting Standards"), in accordance with the International Financial Reporting Standards issued by the International Accounting Standards Board and approved by the European Union (defined as the "IFRS") and with the legal and regulatory provisions in force in Italy (in particular, the measures adopted in implementation of Section 9 of Italian Legislative Decree no. 38 of February 28, 2005).
+These Financial Statements of Infrastrutture Wireless Italiane S.p.A. (hereinafter referred to as "INWIT," or the "Company") for the period from January 1 to June 30, 2022 (hereinafter referred to as the "Half-Year Condensed Financial Statements at June 30, 2022") have been prepared on a going concern basis (see Note 2 "Accounting Policies" below for more details) and in compliance with International Financial Reporting Standards issued by the International Accounting Standards Board and endorsed by the European Union (referred to as "IFRS") as well as with the laws and regulations in force in Italy (in particular the provisions issued in implementation of Article 9 of Legislative Decree No. 38 of February 28, 2005).